 - The BSC should be turned on at all times when working inside or when biohazardous agents are inside.

 - The UV light should be turned off when working in the BSC as it can cause skin or eye damage.

-- Always clean the BSC as well as other equipment before and after use.
+- Always clean the BSC and other equipment before and after use.
 Note that a UV light, if present, does not provide adequate disinfection.
-All BSC disinfection procedures require the use of a facility approved disinfectant as determined by risk assessment.
+All BSC disinfection procedures require the use of a facility approved disinfectant as determined by the risk assessment.

 - Always disinfect items (including gloved hands) before placing into or removing from the BSC.
 This applies even when items are within proper containment such as a leak proof container or other facility approved containment.